opendocsg/slw-judgments-backfill/2011_SGHC_54/report.md

 26     In this connection, it is instructive to refer to the seminal decision of _Jagatheesan_ where the court observed (at [44]–[45]):

- There is no absolute prohibition or legal impediment in convicting an accused on the evidence of a single witness: see Yeo Eng Siang v PP [2005] 2 SLR(R) 409 at [25] (although in Tan Wei Yi v PP [2005] 3 SLR(R) 471 (“ Tan Wei Yi ”) at [23] Yong Pung How CJ expressed his reservations in doing so).
+ There is no absolute prohibition or legal impediment in convicting an accused on the evidence of a single witness: see Yeo Eng Siang v PP <span class="citation">[2005] 2 SLR(R) 409</span> at [25] (although in Tan Wei Yi v PP <span class="citation">[2005] 3 SLR(R) 471</span> (“ Tan Wei Yi ”) at [23] Yong Pung How CJ expressed his reservations in doing so).
 Indeed, one wholly honest and reliable witness on one side may often prove to be far more significant or compelling and outweigh several witnesses on the other side who may be neither reliable nor independent.

- The court must nevertheless be mindful of the inherent dangers of such a conviction and subject the evidence at hand to close scrutiny: see Low Lin Lin v PP [2002] 2 SLR(R) 881 at [49].
-This is true whether the witness is an accomplice (see Chua Poh Kiat Anthony v PP [1998] 2 SLR(R) 342, or an interested witness (see Kwang Boon Keong Peter v PP [1998] 2 SLR(R) 211).
+ The court must nevertheless be mindful of the inherent dangers of such a conviction and subject the evidence at hand to close scrutiny: see Low Lin Lin v PP <span class="citation">[2002] 2 SLR(R) 881</span> at [49].
+This is true whether the witness is an accomplice (see Chua Poh Kiat Anthony v PP <span class="citation">[1998] 2 SLR(R) 342</span>, or an interested witness (see Kwang Boon Keong Peter v PP <span class="citation">[1998] 2 SLR(R) 211</span>).
 In such situations, a conviction can only be upheld if the testimony is so compelling to the extent that a conviction can be founded entirely and exclusively on it.
-This means no more than that the witness’s testimony evidence is so compelling that the Prosecution’s case is proved beyond reasonable doubt, solely on the basis of that witness’s testimony: Teo Keng Pong v PP [1996] 2 SLR(R) 890 (“ Teo Keng Pong ”) at [73].
+This means no more than that the witness’s testimony evidence is so compelling that the Prosecution’s case is proved beyond reasonable doubt, solely on the basis of that witness’s testimony: Teo Keng Pong v PP <span class="citation">[1996] 2 SLR(R) 890</span> (“ Teo Keng Pong ”) at [73].

 27     With this caveat, I now direct my attention to address the various omissions in the Prosecution’s evidence as raised by the appellants.